nguyen8amk1/My_Own_Philosophy_of_Everything/README.md

             -> we'll see increasingly SPECIALIZED SOLUTION
             -> each suited for a particular (can be overlapped) SET OF IDEAL PROBLEM SPACE

-        -> TEST: USE THIS FRAMEWORK TO UNDERSTAND THE NATURE DATA STRUCTURES AND ALGORITHMS
+        -> @TEST: USE THIS FRAMEWORK TO UNDERSTAND THE NATURE DATA STRUCTURES AND ALGORITHMS

     GOOD ENOUGH PHILOSOPHY:
         Things won't be perfect given the time and technology we currently having